My Mom Liked My Ex's New Girlfriend's Instagram — & Other Stories Of Exes On Social Media

 Who among us hasn't checked in on an ex's Twitter or perhaps even done a little reconnaissance on said ex's new partner's IG grid?
-Or accidentally thrown a like on an ex's sibling's engagement announcement post?
+Or accidentally liked an ex's sibling's engagement announcement post?
 Mistakenly friend requested a new partner's ex-girlfriend's mom?
 Anyone?

-According to a recent NortonLifeLock poll, 46% of Americans surveyed admit to engaging in some form of online stalking of an ex or current partner — with 9% admitting to having created a fake profile to check on their social media.
+According to a recent NortonLifeLock poll, 46% of people surveyed admit to engaging in some form of online stalking of an ex or current partner — with 9% admitting to having created a fake profile to check on their social media.
 (Somehow, I know a lot of people who fall into this 9% camp.)
 TL;DR, it's hard not to fall prey to the creeping potential at our fingertips.
-And without social media, how would you be able to check in on your middle school crushes' political leanings or your freshman dorm hookup who just had a baby?
+And without social media, how would you be able to check in on your middle school crushes' political leanings or your cousin's ex-friend who just had a baby?

 Since almost half of us are admitting to doing it, we asked for your juiciest stories of the cyber-stalking-exes variety, and you delivered.
 From Instagram creeping gone wrong to regular LinkedIn check-ins, ahead are seven real-life tales of what happens when you social media stalk your ex.
 Spoiler: At least one person logged into their ex's Facebook and sabotaged his new relationship by impersonating his sister over Messenger.
 The savagery!